 3. Provide healthy outlets.

-Encourage your teen to get active or creative when they need a vent for their anger.
+One way to deal with teenage anger is to encourage your teen to get active or creative when they need a vent for their anger.
 Exercise, playing basketball, bike riding, journaling, painting, or writing a song can all release healthy endorphins when teens are stressed.
 Healthy activities can help manage stress and calm intense emotions.

 4. Don’t lash back.